Occupational Therapy, M.S.

 - One course in General/Introductory Psychology (three credits)

 - One course in Developmental or Child Psychology (three credits)

 - One course in Abnormal Psychology (three credits)

 - One course in either Anthropology or Sociology (three credits)

 - One recommended course in Academic or Scientific Writing (three credits)

-- If you have a bachelor's degree and have not completed all prerequisite courses for admission, you may be provisionally accepted to the M.S. program.
-After completion of these prerequisite courses and satisfaction of all other academic and professional standards, you may be admitted into the professional phase of the M.S. program.
+* If you have a bachelor’s degree and have not completed all prerequisite courses for admission, you may be provisionally accepted to the program.
+After completion of these prerequisite courses and satisfaction of all other academic and professional standards, you may be admitted into the professional phase of the program.

 - Three professional letters of recommendation on letterhead, including one from a licensed occupational therapist.
 Recommendations must be dated within the past six months.
 References should be sent in sealed envelopes with the referee’s signature over the seal.
 Signed recommendation letters can also be submitted through OTCAS.

-- Copies of undergraduate transcripts for all post-secondary schools attended.
+- Copies of undergraduate transcripts for all postsecondary schools attended.
 Only two prerequisites can be pending (e.g., in progress) at the time of application.
-Acceptance (if granted) will be conditional to receiving the required grade in the admission criteria.
+Acceptance (if granted) will be conditional on receiving the required grade in the admission criteria.
 All final, official transcripts must be received prior to the start of your first semester.